How Donating Stem Cells Helps People with Blood Cancer

 A blood cancer diagnosis doesn’t come with a warning.
 One day life is normal, and then it isn’t.
 For some people, chemotherapy works.
 For others, a stem cell transplant becomes the only real option left.

-What blood cancer actually does to the body
+What blood cancer does to the body

 Chemotherapy and radiation can kill cancer cells, but they can also wipe out the healthy blood-forming cells at the same time.